MariusArhaug/ThreadServer/README.md

 ## Description

-This web server was created as a part of the exercises in the course `TDT4186 Operating Systems` at NTNU in Trondheim, Norway.'
+This web server was created as a part of the exercises in the course `TDT4186 Operating Systems` at NTNU in Trondheim, Norway.

 It supports both JSON and HTML response headers and is able to server multiple incomming requests at once due to its multithreaded capabilities.